Gurudutt-Goswami/Spotfire-Ironpython/README.md

 # Spotfire-Ironpython

 ##### This repository contains IronPython scripts for use within the Tibco Spotfire.
+##### Also find my short creative collection of Spotfire TextArea codes in Spotfire-JS-Jquery repository.

 ##### For more information regarding other services for extending Spotfire capabilities, please refer the Spotfire Technology Network: http://stn.spotfire.com